Marketing Strategy10 min readFebruary 28, 2026

 Drone photography and video deliver this context in ways ground-level shots simply cannot.

-Properties with professional aerial media sell 68% faster on average, according to multiple real estate industry studies.
+Properties with professional aerial media often present better online because buyers can understand the setting, scale, and surrounding context more quickly.
 They also command higher offers — buyers perceive properties with quality marketing as more professionally managed, which translates to higher perceived value.

 What Aerial Drone Media Shows That Ground Photos Cannot